Skip to content

 refresh()

-• One-shot: fetch a snapshot from the provider and apply it via the applier.
+• One-shot: fetch snapshot from provider and apply if newer.

-• Allowed before start() — useful for eager prefetch without a subscription.
+• Allowed before start() -- useful for eager prefetch without subscription.

-• No-op after stop() — does not throw, it simply skips.
+• No-op after stop() -- does not throw, silently skips.

 getLocalRevision()